 Administrative Review Resources

 The Richard B. Russell National School Lunch Act, as amended by the Healthy Hunger-Free Kids Act of 2010 (HHFKA), requires a unified accountability system designed to ensure that participating school food authorities (SFAs) comply with National School Lunch Program (NSLP) and School Breakfast Program (SBP) requirements.
-The Act also requires an accountability system that conducts Administrative Reviews to evaluate Program requirements for NSLP and SBP during a three-year cycle.
+The Act also requires an accountability system that conducts administrative reviews to evaluate program requirements for NSLP and SBP during a 3-year cycle.

-The Administrative Review process is designed to allow ODE to conduct specified aspects of the review off-site and other aspects on-site.
+The administrative review process is designed to allow ODE to conduct on-site and off-site reviews.
 Under an off-site component, ODE will collect information from what we have available or directly from the school.
 This process allows ODE to gain a better understanding of a school’s operations prior to the on-site review, thus providing for a more robust on-site review while decreasing ODE’s on-site review time.
 The on-site portion of the Administrative Review is intended to validate the information collected off-site and provide an opportunity for ODE to observe the operation of the school nutrition program in selected schools.
 The objectives of the new Administrative Review are the same as the former CRE and SMI objectives: determine whether the school meets program requirements; provide technical assistance; secure any needed corrective action; and assess fiscal action, if applicable.

 This institution is an equal opportunity provider.